michaelxmroz/YAGE/README.md

 ## Features
 YAGE is a cycle-accurate GB (DMG) emulator.
 For the exact workings of the original GB hardware that this project is trying to emulate please consult the [Pandocs](https://gbdev.io/pandocs/) as this would go beyond the scope of this readme.
 In its current state YAGE emulates all GB systems except for the serial data connection.
-The [Portaudio](https://portaudio.com/) library is used for plattform-indepentent audio playback and [Dear imgui](https://github.com/ocornut/imgui) for the UI.
 Furthermore full game-state serialization is supported for save-states.

 ## Build